benjaminisi/keyprx/README.md

 IP ports 8087 and 5432 (postgres) need to be available on the host.

-Clone the github...benjaminisi/keyprx (or download zip) 0and cd into the checkout directory
+Clone benjaminisi/keyprx from github.com (or download the zip) and cd into the checkout directory
 ```bash
 git clone https://github.com/benjaminisi/keyprx.git
 # or using ssh